Managing multiple environments

 Access to environments

 Permission to manage both environments as a whole and the data they contain is role-based and space-specific.
 The Administrator role has access to all environments within a space and can create, read, update, and delete sandbox environments.
 You can whitelist additional roles by allowing them to manage and use all sandbox environments in this space.
 All other roles only have access to the master environment.
 To them, it appears as any of the entities and settings listed above are direct children of the space.

 Space environments in the web app

 Depending on the role of a user, environments can be managed and the data they contain can be viewed and altered in the web app.
-Note that changes in sandbox environments made in the web app cannot be applied to master, since it doesn’t use the Contentful Migration CLI.
+Note that changes in sandbox environments made in the web app cannot be applied to master, since it doesn’t use Contentful migration scripts.

 Common uses for space environments

 Once your project is up and running, you’ll likely still iterate on it, extend it, and ship improvements.
 If this is the case, using space environments can supplement your local development.
 You can create a new environment based on the current state of master and hook up an instance of your application that’s running locally.
 Then you’ll be ready to make changes to your data and settings.